 A program that generally prepares individuals in the knowledge, techniques and procedures for promoting health, providing care for sick, disabled, infirmed, or other individuals or groups.
 Includes instruction in the administration of medication and treatments, assisting a physician during treatments and examinations, Referring patients to physicians and other health care specialists, and planning education for health maintenance.

-Saint Anselm College, the University of Utah and the University of San Francisco are three schools popular for Registered Nursing/Registered Nurse programs.
-In fact, there are 83 students at Saint Anselm College pursuing a Bachelors degree in Registered Nursing/Registered Nurse.
+Ohio University-Main Campus, The University of Texas at Arlington and Adelphi University are three schools popular for Registered Nursing/Registered Nurse programs.
+In fact, there are 2,089 students at Ohio University-Main Campus pursuing a Bachelors degree in Registered Nursing/Registered Nurse.
 Take a look at the college options in the table below.

-Some of the highest paying careers for Registered Nursing/Registered Nurse majors include Nursing Instructors and Teachers, Postsecondary, Registered Nurses .
+Some of the highest paying careers for Registered Nursing/Registered Nurse majors include Registered Nurses, Nursing Instructors and Teachers, Postsecondary .
 However, something else to consider is how much demand there is for certain positions.
 Careers that are in high need that a degree in Registered Nursing/Registered Nurse can prepare you for are Registered Nurses, Nursing Instructors and Teachers, Postsecondary .